Available Degrees

 CHEMISTRY FOR HEALTHCARE, PROTECTION & NUTRITION

-• Prodrugs and bioprecursors
+- Prodrugs and bioprecursors

-• Nanotechnologies and Multifunctional Targeting
+- Nanotechnologies and Multifunctional Targeting

-• Chemobiology
+- Chemobiology

-Having developed your ability to understand and analyze the diverse and complex issues surrounding human health and the environment, and having gained the ability to work both independently and as part of a team, as well as having acquired real-world international experience, you will become key players in public or private research programs.
+Having developed your ability to understand and analyze the diverse and complex issues related to human health and the environment, and having gained the ability to work both independently and as part of a team, as well as having acquired real international experience, you will become key players in public or private research programs.
 After completing a bachelor’s degree in chemistry or an equivalent field, this program provides in-depth and up-to-date training in molecular and macromolecular chemistry and materials chemistry as applied to health and the environment (from eco-design to recycling), combined with research training in leading laboratories.

 Contact

-• Political sociology of the elites
+- Political Sociology of the Elites

-• European political institutions
+- European political institutions

 The master’s program will give preference to students with a bachelor’s degree or equivalent in political or social sciences, but will also consider applicants from the humanities.